senacor/SmartContractSlackDapp/smart-contract/lottery/ReadMe.md

 ### Run the tests

-To run the test make sure you navigated into the ```[smart-contract/lottery](https://github.com/senacor/SmartContractSlackDapp/tree/master/smart-contract/lottery)``` folder.
+To run the test make sure you navigated into the current folder (```smart-contract/lottery```) folder in your terminal.
 Then run the command:

 ```
 truffle test